xvoland/jquery-plugin-svg-style/README.md

 # License

 Copyright © 2013 Vitalii Tereshchuk.
-Licensed under the MIT license.
+Licensed under the MIT and GPL licenses.

 #### About me and welcome
 I'm an independent developer and researcher in web development.
 Many of you'll be happy to see on [my website](http://dotoca.net)